Cue/hegemon/README.md

 script.run("foo"); // returns 7
 ```

-hegemon also allows you to load files as needed, in either language:
+hegemon also allows you to load JavaScript files both from Java, via
+varargs in the `Script` constructor:

 ```java
 new Script("function foo() { return definedInUtil(); }", LoadPath.defaultPath(), "util");
 ```

+And also from inside your JavaScript itself with the hegemon provided `load` function:

 ```java
 new Script("load('util'); function foo() { return definedInUtil(); }", LoadPath.defaultPath());